 No matter who you are or who your partners are, no matter what you do or don’t like to do in bed (or anywhere else), I believe in your right to sexual expression, empowerment, safety, and pleasure.

-Robin Mandell is a toy maven and sex educator based in the Washington DC area.
+Robin Mandell is a sexualities and relationships educator and writer based in the Washington DC area.

-Her career as a toy maven began with a feminist, body-positive home party company.
+Robin’s career in the field of sexualities officially began when she joined a feminist, body-positive home party company.
 During this time she was trained and mentored by renowned sex educator Ducky DooLittle

 Robin’s areas of interest and expertise include women’s concerns, disability and medical issues, and LBGT concerns.
 Of her philosophy she says: “I believe that it is our birthright to understand and enjoy our own bodies.”

-She currently spends much of her professional time volunteering with the sexuality education site Scarleteen.
+She has written articles for fearless press, Scarleteen, and Scarleteen.
 There she divides her time between editing and updating their expansive library of sexuality and relationship education materials, writing advice columns, and answering questions on the message boards.

-When she is not talking to people or writing about sex and intimacy, Robin can be found reading, practicing yoga, or lazing around the house with her partner and two Labrador retrievers.
+When she is not talking to people or writing about sex and intimacy, Robin can be found reading, practicing yoga, browsing Etsy, or lazing around the house with her partner and their labrador retriever..